C-Caballer0/Mod21-Challenge/README.md

-Book Search Engine.
+Book Search Engine

-An application that allows the user to search for and make requests of books stored withing the applications database
+An aplication allowing users to search for their favourite books and view its stats and metrics